airbus-cert/Yagi/README.md

 It's really easy to add one if it's supported by Ghidra, so just open an issue, and we will try to do our best!

-It allows you to rename retype any global or local symbol.
-Changes are persistent.
+It allows you to edit :
+* Global Symbol like function prototype, global variable ...
+* Local stack variables name and type
+* Local regitry variables name and type

 ## Build